DUI First Offense

 2 years

-With respect to the mandatory 5-day jail sentence, the judge can suspend this entire sentence and instead order that you undergo an alcohol and drug evaluation.
-Pursuant to the outcome of this evaluation, the judge will likely order you to attend alcohol or drug education classes and therapy.
-If you fail to complete court-ordered classes or therapy, the judge can reinstate your jail sentence.
+*With respect to the mandatory 5-day jail sentence for DUI (under 0.20 BAC) the judge can suspend this entire sentence including this 5-days on the condition you undergo an alcohol and drug evaluation.
+Pursuant to the outcome of this evaluation, the judge will order you to attend alcohol or drug education classes and therapy.
+These classes and therapy must be with a provider licensed by the Colorado Behavioral Health Administration (BHA).
+If you do not complete court-ordered classes or therapy, the judge will reinstate your jail sentence and your license will be revoked.
+For a first DUI, the sentence typically includes level II education (24 hours), and either track A or B therapy (up to 52 hours).

 Mandatory Jail for DUI with BAC 0.20 or more

-If you were charged with DUI and the result of a breath test or blood test shows that you had a BAC of 0.20 or greater, then you face a mandatory minimum jail sentence of at least ten days.
-Although the judge cannot suspend this jail sentence, the judge may utilize sentencing alternatives, rather than require that you serve straight jail time in the county jail.
-Sentencing alternatives a judge may order in Colorado include in-home detention, electronic home monitoring, work release, day reporting, or weekend work programs.
+If you are charged with DUI and the result of a breath test or blood test shows a BAC of 0.20 or greater, you face a mandatory jail sentence of at least ten days.
+Although the judge cannot suspend this jail sentence, he or she can utilize sentencing alternatives rather than require that you serve straight jail time in the county jail.
+Sentencing alternatives in Colorado include in-home detention, electronic home monitoring, work release, day reporting, or weekend work programs.

-There are many reasons to hire an experienced DUI defense lawyer, but many people report that their driving privilege tops the list.
-Depending on the circumstances of your case, you could be facing driver’s license consequences in and even outside of Colorado.
-For a first-offense DUI, you could be facing a nine-month revocation of your driver’s license if you failed a chemical test.
-This revocation can be longer if a police officer alleged that you refused to take a test.
-You could also be required to have an ignition interlock device installed on your vehicle for two years of more.
-Therefore, it is in your best interest to call a DUI attorney that can help you navigate the complexities of the DMV, and fight for your driving privileges along with obtaining the best result possible in court.
+There are many reasons to hire an experienced DUI defense lawyer.
+Many people report their driving privilege tops this list.
+Depending on the circumstances, you would be facing driver’s license consequences in and even outside of Colorado.
+For a first-offense DUI, you would face a nine-month revocation of your driver’s license if you failed a chemical test.
+This revocation will be longer if a police officer alleges that you refused to take a test.
+You would also be required to have an ignition interlock device installed on your vehicle for two years.